-The wallet also includes a public address, which is an alphanumeric identifier that is generated based on the public and private keys.
+The wallet also includes an address, which is an alphanumeric identifier that is generated based on the public and private keys.
 Such an address is, in essence, a specific "location" on the blockchain to which coins can be sent to.
-This means you can share your public address with others to receive funds, but you should never disclose your private key to anyone.
+This means you can share your address with others to receive funds, but you should never disclose your private key to anyone.

 The private key gives access to your cryptocurrencies, regardless of which wallet you use.
 So even if your computer or smartphone gets compromised, you can still access your funds in another device - as long as you have the corresponding private key (or seed phrase).
 Note that the coins never truly leave the blockchain, they are just transferred from one address to another.

 As mentioned, cryptocurrency wallets may also be defined as "hot" or "cold," according to the way they operate.